Who Is Daisy Ridley?

 Born on April 10, 1992, in London, England, Daisy Ridley attended a performing arts school before earning roles in a variety of screen projects.
 After auditioning several times, she landed one of the lead parts in the highly awaited Star Wars: The Force Awakens (2015).
-The blockbuster has broken a bevy of box office records, with the young actress slated to reprise her starring role of Rey in the franchise’s sequels.
+The blockbuster broke a bevy of box office records, and the young actress reprised her starring role of Rey in Star Wars: The Last Jedi (2017).

 Background and Education